Music world pays tribute to Migos' Takeoff: "We lost a young legend"

 — Ja Rule (@jarule) November 1, 2022

-Rick Ross also paid his respects, tweeting: “We lost a young legend”, while representatives for Def Jam Recordings added: “Sending our deepest condolences to the family, friends, and fans of Takeoff.”
+Rick Ross also expressed his sadness, tweeting: “We lost a young legend”, while representatives for Def Jam Recordings added: “Sending our deepest condolences to the family, friends, and fans of Takeoff.”
+Khalid and Kid Cudi also offered their condolences.

 We lost a young legend #Takeoff 🙏🏽